Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 1. Type "path" in the Windows start menu and click `Edit the system environment variables`.
 2. Click the `Environment Variables...` button bottom right.
-3. Within 'Environment Variables', look at the bottom half of the window where it lists 'System variables' and double click on the variable named 'Path' to open up the 'Edit environment variable' window.
+3. In the `System variables` section, scroll down until you find `Path` and double click it.
 4. Click the 'New' button top right and paste in the file path for your Qt installation (e.g. `C:\Qt\5.15.2\msvc2019_64\bin` by default).
 5. Click `Ok`